 - “Sharing Spaces” is an online module that helps new students participate in and learn strategies to develop positive roommate relationships.

 - New students, (First-Year and Transfer) will be sent an email in early August with the links for the “AlcoholEdu” module.
-“AlcoholEdu” opened on August 10, 2020 for students to complete.
+“AlcoholEdu” will open on August 9, 2021 for students to complete.
 UConn requires ALL incoming students to complete this module before the start of classes.
+On Wednesday, August 4th, students will receive an email introducing the AlcoholEdu program and providing them with instructions on how to access the course when it opens on Monday, August 9, 2021

 Information on “AlcoholEdu” can be found at, https://alcoholedu.uconn.edu/

-- Students who do not complete the “Alcohol Edu Part 1” and “Protect Our Pack” modules before the start of fall classes will have a registration hold placed on their accounts which will prevent them from adding and dropping classes, and registering for Spring semester classes.
-Students will not be able to register for spring semester classes until both modules are completed.
+- Students who do not complete the “Alcohol Edu Part 1” before the start of fall classes will have a registration hold placed on their accounts which will prevent them from adding or dropping classes, and from registering for Spring semester classes.
+Students will not be able to register for spring semester classes until the module is completed.

-Beginning AUGUST 28, 2020 – “Welcome to the Pack” Online Module is available for completion
+AUGUST 9 through 25, 2021 – “Welcome to the Pack” Online Module Needs to be Completed

 - Information on “Welcome to the Pack” can be found on the Office for Diversity and Inclusion website at https://diversity.uconn.edu/about/welcometothepack/